cwsaylor/rails-quickstart/README.md

 # Rails Quickstart Template

-This Rails template brings a base rails app up to the bare minimum I use for starting any Rails application and deploying on Heroku.
+This template configures a Rails 4.2 app for production level readiness on Heroku.

 It includes:

 * Bootstrap Form Helpers
 * Devise
-* Devise Async
 * Twitter Bootstrap
-* Bootstrap form
+* Bootstrap Form
 * Bootswatch
 * Styleguide
 * Heroku, with configs for Mandrill, Redistogo, Memcachier and New Relic